hramovsky/AEMotionTimeline/README.md

 # Quick note

-It's not an automated tool, so you will use your animation as a reference and set up necesssary tracks manually.
+It's not an automated tool, so you will use your animation as a reference and set up necessary tracks manually.

 # Tutorial

-1. Place your animated composition reference to MotionTimeline comp.
+1. Place your Reference to MotionTimeline comp.

 <img src="/images/Scr-05.png" alt="Screen Animation Reference" title="Screen Animation Reference">

+2. Add Time Remapping to the Reference and link it to the PositionSlider(ms) on Marker layer.

 <img src="/images/Scr-01.png" alt="Selected Layer" title="Selected Layer">